Internships and Practica

 This class meets weekly for discussion and supervision from the university faculty member and there is a specified set of experiences in which the students must engage while in the field.
 This experience involves observation and participation in a general education classroom and serves to orient students to the public schools, expose them to learning and behavior in the schools, give exposure to general education and special education service delivery and afford the opportunity to work with various school personnel and parents.
 Students keep time and effort logs and they compile a variety of artifacts that may be included in a professional portfolio.

-- EPSY 5210: Intro Practicum in School Psychometry
+- SPSY 5210: Intro Practicum in School Psychometry

-The EPSY 5210 practica are complimentary to the coursework in instructional assessment and consultation and behavioral assessment and consultation.
-The EPSY 5210 students are assigned to a senior student who is enrolled in the EPSY 5510 (specialist practicum in school psychology) who provides some cursory supervision.
+The SPSY 5210 practica are complimentary to the coursework in instructional assessment and consultation and behavioral assessment and consultation.
+The SPSY 5210 students are assigned to a senior student who is enrolled in the SPSY 5510 (specialist practicum in school psychology) who provides some cursory supervision.
 The university faculty are the primary supervisors of the EPSY 5210 students as they begin to work in the schools.

 - Problem identification and analysis

 - Development and testing of hypotheses